-STUDENT TEACHER zID: Name: Details Method Topic/level Comments AITSL Standard 5 Assess, provide feedback and report on student learning A. Demonstrate understanding of assessment strategies, including informal and formal, diagnostic, formative and summative approaches to assess student learning (5.1.1) Has the purpose of the assessment task been described appropriately?
-Has the task been annotated appropriately to indicate what changes in layout, language or requirement could be improved?
-Does the marking rubric/style provide diagnostic information for the student?
-B. Demonstrate an understanding of the purpose of providing timely and appropriate feedback to students about their learning (5.2.1) Does the feedback allow the assessment to be used for formative purposes?
-Is feedback expressed in appropriate language for the age/stage of the students?
-Does the feedback -acknowledge the student's areas of strength? -identify areas where the student needs to do more work? -indicate strategies to help the student improve?
-C. Demonstrate understanding of assessment moderation and its application to support consistent and comparable judgements of student learning (5.3.1) Is the difference between ranking and moderation understood?
-Does the student recognise the importance of following marking guides/rubrics?
-Can the student listen professionally to the opinions of others?
-Does the student express his/her point of view respectfully, and provide appropriate evidence to support his viewpoint?
-D. Demonstrate the capacity to interpret student assessment data to evaluate student learning and modify teaching practice (5.4.1) Has the student analysed and evaluated the schools' global assessment data?
-Has the student collected a range of the students' past performance data?
-Is the student able to interpret that data accurately to make generalisations about the specific work samples they have collected?
-Is the student able to triangulate different forms of student assessment data so that they can propose appropriate modifications to learning and teaching?

-E. Demonstrate understanding of a range of strategies for reporting to students and parents/caregivers and the purpose of keeping accurate and reliable records of student achievement (5.5.1)

-Are feedback and reporting understood as separate tasks?

-- Do the report comments provide succinct and helpful written information to pinpoint where the student is at in his/her learning? - Has the student provided evidence that the Assessment Resource Centre (NESA) has been used to provide appropriate A, B, C, D, E grades?
+Name: zID: Date: Details Metho Topic/level AI As TSL Standard 5 ssess, provide feedback and report on stud lent learning Comments Demonstrate understanding of assessment strategie and formal, diagnostic, formative and summative ap student learning (5.1.1) es, including in proaches to as formal sess • Has the purpose of the assessment task been described approp Has the task been annotated appropriately to indicate what char requirement could be improved?
+Does the marking rubric/style provide diagnostic information for В. Demonstrate an understanding of the purpose of pr and appropriate feedback to students about their le • Does the feedback allow the assessment to be used for forma Is feedback expressed in appropriate language for the age/sta Does the feedback -acknowledge the student's areas of strength? -identify areas where the student needs to do more work? -indicate strategies to help the student improve? ge of the students ?
+C. Demonstrate understanding of assessment moderat application to support consistent and comparable julearning (5.3.1) Is the difference between ranking and moderation understood?
+Does the student recognise the importance of following marking Can the student listen professionally to the opinions of others?
+Does the student express his/her point of view respectfully, and evidence to support his viewpoint? g guides/rubrics?
+D. Demonstrate the capacity to interpret student asses student learning and modify teaching practice (5.4.1 evaluate • Has the student analysed and evaluated the schools' global ass Has the student collected a range of the students' past performates Is the student able to interpret that data accurately to make gen specific work samples they have collected?
+Is the student able to triangulate different forms of student asses can propose appropriate modifications to learning and tea ance data? eralizations about ssment data so tha Demonstrate understanding of a range of strategies students and parents/caregivers and the purpose of reliable records of student achievement (5.5.1) • Are feedback and reporting understood as separate tasks?
+Do the report comments provide succinct and helpful written information to pinpoint where the student is at in his/her learning?
+Has the student provided evidence that the Assessment Resource Centre (NESA) has been used to provide appropriate A, B, C, D, E grades?
+Comm ents: